 The first identifier of an implementation name identifies the interface the implementation is associated with.
 The interface name must exist in the name space of the package containing the implementation definition or it must be visible through an import declaration.

-Subcomponents, connections, flow sequences, and mode specifications are model elements whose defining names reside in the local name space of the implementation.
+Specifications for all subcomponents, connections, flow sequences, and modes must identify model elements whose defining names reside in the local name space of the implementation.

 An implementation inherits the name space of its associated interface.